 The menu is neat with just 10 loaded toastie varieties to choose from.
 The Signature Eggsmith is loaded up with scrambled eggs, cheese, roasted sesame flavoured slaw, spicy tomato relish, sweet corn, fish roe, chives, and chipotle.
 For a major brekkie vibe, the Bacon My Heart features the same egg, cheese, and sesame slaw combo, with added bacon and smoky BBQ sauce.

-Back again to Darlinghurst (seriously, you just cannot escape the sheer quality and quantity of sandwich joints here) we have the newly opened Mrs Palmers, who dish up just five sandwiches extremely well.
+Back again to Darlinghurst (seriously, you just cannot escape the sheer quality and quantity of sandwich joints here) we have Mrs Palmer Sandwich, who dish up just five sandwiches extremely well.
 The guys behind Wings and Tins have turned their deft hands to slicing bread and stacking toppings dangerously high.
 Each sandwich has a ludicrous number of mouth-watering ingredients and is liable to put you out of action for a least a few hours.
 Oh and there’s a secret margarita bar out back if you get thirsty!

 If your favourite sandwich is banh mi, you'll want to suss out this list of Sydney's tastiest.

-Image credit: Mrs Palmers, The Hungry Spoon, South Dowling Sandwiches, Sandoitchi, Jo's Sandwich Bar, Charc, Small's Deli, Toastiesmith, Mrs Palmers
+Image credit: Mrs Palmers, Continental Deli, Mensch Bagels, Nikki To, Kosta's, Claudia Lowe, Leigh Griffiths, Nikki To, The Hungry Spoon, South Dowling Sandwiches, Sandoitchi, Jo's Sandwich Bar, Charc, Small's Deli, Toastiesmith, Mrs Palmers, Brickfields